brickblock-io/smart-contracts/docs/ECOSYSTEM.md

 #### Future Development

-This contract will likely have to be extended with more granular whitelisting features to comply with regulation in different jurisdictions or to allow brokers to only target a selected audience with their token offerings.
+This contract will likely have to be extended with more granular whitelisting features to comply with regulation in different jurisdictions or to allow issuers to only target a selected audience with their token offerings.

 ## Upgradeability